GRA0007/crab.fit/README.md

 ## Deploy

 Deployments are managed with GitHub Workflows.
+The frontend is deployed using Vercel, and the API uses Fly.io.

-To deploy cron jobs (i.e. monthly cleanup of old events), run `gcloud app deploy cron.yaml`.
+More detailed instructions on setting up your own deployment are coming soon.

 ### 🔌 Browser extension